Four Startups Take On Africa’s Retail Value Chain

-One of the most interesting areas for start-ups in Africa are those tackling improving the retail value chain.
+One of the most interesting areas for startups in Africa is those tackling improving the retail value chain.
 It’s the unsexy backroom stuff that will help transform the lives of both shopkeepers and the bottom 80% of the income pyramid.
-Over the last few months Russell Southwood has spoken to Grant Brooke, Twiga Foods; Greg Murray, Koko Networks; Daniel Yu, Sokowatch; and Arnaud Blanchet, Last Mile for BOP.
+Over the last few months, Russell Southwood has spoken to Grant Brooke, Twiga Foods; Greg Murray, Koko Networks; Daniel Yu, Sokowatch; and Arnaud Blanchet, Last Mile for BOP.

 Twiga Foods (Grant Brooke)

-Twiga is the largest distributor of several basic food staples in Kenya, having sold more than 55 million bananas alone and delivering more than 4,000 orders a week.
-It has introduced cold storage to cut waste:”In a lot of value chains like bananas and tomatoes over 30% of stock is lost between farm and market.
+Twiga is the largest distributor of several basic food staples in Kenya.
+Having sold more than 55 million bananas alone and delivering more than 4,000 orders a week.
+It has introduced cold storage to cut waste: “In a lot of value chains like bananas and tomatoes over 30% of the stock is lost between farm and market.
 The end consumer ends up paying for that because the farmer got paid for that stock.
 If we can control these losses, that’s more margin for us and more value we can share on both sides of the value chain.”

 Koko Networks (Greg Murray)

 The company is building an extensive network of Agent shopkeepers who host its e-commerce kiosks – called KOKOpoints – in their stores.